 Not only is it cool to know some camping tips and tricks, but you are also helping build a problem-solving skill set, which could come in useful for other eventualities.
-By picking up these skills, you’ll be better prepared to adapt everyday items for great new uses.
+By picking up these skills, you and your family will be better prepared to adapt everyday items for great new uses.

 Useful info regarding camping hacks and tips

 Yes, one way to ensure you don’t have to keep unpacking and repacking your backpack is to pack bags within bags.
-Simply have a bag for socks and underwear, this way you can put that to one side rather than having your items all over the tent.
+Simply have a bag for socks and underwear, this way you can put that to one side rather than having your items all over the tent or chalet.
 Similarly, a bag for toiletries etc. These will then all fit nicely into your backpack and save time.

 How can I be more eco-friendly?

 One way to be more eco-friendly is to cut down on plastic waste.
 That means reusing items such as plastic bags and each camper having their own refillable water bottle.
-You could also bars of soap or shampoo (in a reused plastic bag) instead of liquids in plastic bottles.
+You could also use bars of soap or shampoo (in a reused plastic bag or lunch box) instead of liquids in plastic bottles.

 I need more space, what can I do?